freenas/freenas-docs/userguide/system.rst

    to new hardware, media containing a configuration backup with a decryption seed should be securely erased before reuse.

+:guilabel:`Export encrypted pools geli keys`: includes the encryption keys of encrypted pools in the configuration file.
+The encyrption keys are restored if the configuration file is uploaded to the system using :guilabel:`Upload Config`.

-**Upload Config:** allows browsing to the location of a previously saved configuration file to restore that configuration.
+:guilabel:`Upload Config`: allows browsing to the location of a previously saved configuration file to restore that configuration.
 The screen turns red as an indication that the system will need to reboot to load the restored configuration.

-**NTP Servers:** The network time protocol (NTP) is used to synchronize the time on the computers in a network.
+:guilabel:`NTP Servers`: The network time protocol (NTP) is used to synchronize the time on the computers in a network.
 Accurate time is necessary for the successful operation of time sensitive applications such as Active Directory or other directory services.
 By default,